 The history of Manganese has been a stream of new processes and metallurgical/chemical applications developed with a significant impact on markets as diverse as beverage cans, agricultural pesticides and fungicides and electronic circuitry used in consumer products.

-Aluminum production process is the second most important in terms of manganese consumption.
-Small amounts of manganese are found in aluminum, which enhances corrosion resistance.
-Aluminum-manganese alloys and aluminum-manganese-magnesium alloys, have applications in areas such as kitchenware, roofing, car radiators, transportation and most commonly beverage cans (one of the most important markets for aluminum) thanks to the fact that such cans can be recycled.
+Aluminum production process is the second most important in terms of Manganese consumption.
+Small amounts of Manganese are found in aluminum, which enhances corrosion resistance.
+Aluminum-Manganese alloys and aluminum-manganese-magnesium alloys, have applications in areas such as kitchenware, roofing, car radiators, transportation and most commonly beverage cans (one of the most important markets for aluminum) thanks to the fact that such cans can be recycled.

-The main non-metallurgical application of Mn is in the batteries industry.
-Mn dioxide is used as a depolarizer in dry-cell batteries fabrication.
+The main non-metallurgical application of Manganese is in the batteries industry.
+Manganese dioxide is used as a depolarizer in dry-cell batteries fabrication.
 Worldwide dry cell consumption exceeds 20 billion units per year.
 The role of the Mn dioxide is to oxidize the hydrogen and form water.
 Likewise, natural Mn dioxide can also be used in standard cells.
 The major producing countries of natural Mn dioxide are Gabon, Ghana, Brazil, China, Mexico, and India.
 These “natural grade battery” ores are ground into a fine powder before being used directly in the cathode mixture.

 Manganese is highly used in the chemical industry for several purposes.
-To name some examples, potassium permanganate is one of the most common manganese products, it contains oxidant properties ideal for purifying water, waste water treatment and odor control.
+To name some examples, potassium permanganate is one of the most common Manganese products, it contains oxidant properties ideal for purifying water, waste water treatment and odor control.
 We also have Mn in the form of “Maneb”, which is sold as a yellow powder for fungicides purposes in agriculture, controlling crop and other diseases.
 In the food industry, Mn is used as a catalyst in the production of artificial flavors such as vanilla.
 Manganese sulphate is widely used as an end product in fertilizers and animal feed.
 Another important material is manganese ferrite, a component widely used in electronics.

 Manganese is found within our own organism, and we need it for various body functions such as absorbing vitamins, producing cartilage in bones and activating certain molecules.
 Nevertheless, excessive inhalation and/or exposure to high levels of Mn can cause a condition known as manganism.
 However, thanks to current technologies and labor regulations, as well as measures on safety matters, this is rarely if ever seen today.
 IMnI ensures that its efforts on these issues are up to date.

-Mn is an essential trace mineral present in food supply necessary for protein and energy metabolism, bone mineralization, metabolic regulation and cellular protection from oxidative damage.
+Manganese is an essential trace mineral present in food supply necessary for protein and energy metabolism, bone mineralization, metabolic regulation and cellular protection from oxidative damage.
 Standard recommendations of Mn are 1.8 mg daily for women and 2.3 mg daily for men aged 19 and older.
 In particular, women require 2.0 mg of Mn during pregnancy and 2.6 mg during lactation.
-Consuming manganese outside these ranges represents a risk to health.
+Consuming Manganese outside these ranges represents a risk to health.